 - Sensation — Itching is the most common early symptom.
 Skin cancers are usually painless, but there can be tenderness and pain.

 - Size — A mole is suddenly bigger or continues to get bigger.

-- Spreading color - Melanomas can be a variety of colors and the color may spread from the edge of the mole into the surrounding tissue.
+- Spreading color — Melanomas can be a variety of colors, and the color may spread from the edge into the surrounding tissue.

 - Elevation — A flat or slightly raised mole grows higher very quickly.

 - Surrounding skin — The skin around a mole becomes red or develops colored blemishes or swelling.